GiyoMoon/nix/README.md

 A restart is required after this step.

 ### 📁 Clone this config
 > Note: You need to have the Xcode Command Line Tools installed.
-As these dotfiles also require a homebrew installation, you can just install homebrew which automatically installs the Command Line Tools if the aren't installed yet. --> https://brew.sh/
+As these dotfiles also require a homebrew installation, you can just install homebrew which automatically installs the Command Line Tools if they aren't installed yet. --> https://brew.sh/
 >
-> Another note: If you want to put your configs somewhere else than `~/.config`, you still need to create the [nix.conf](./nix/nix.conf) file under `~/.config/nix`.
+> Another note: If you want to put your configs somewhere else than in `~/.config`, you still need to create the [nix.conf](./nix/nix.conf) file under `~/.config/nix`.
 ```
 git clone https://github.com/GiyoMoon/nix ~/.config
 ```